eco-stake/restake/README.md

 #### Using `crontab`

-Note: A helpful calculator for determining your REStake timer for both `crontab` can be found here: https://crontab.guru/.
+Note: A helpful calculator for determining your REStake timer for `crontab` can be found here: https://crontab.guru/.

 ```bash
 crontab -e